MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 - For a single-tenant server instance, you set the **Application Insights Connection String** or **Application Insights Instrumentation Key** setting of the server instance.
 For more information, see [Configuring Business Central Server](configure-server-instance.md#General).

 - For a multitenant server instance, you enable this feature on a per-tenant basis when you mount tenants on the [!INCLUDE[server](../developer/includes/server.md)] instance.

-The [Mount-NAVTenant cmdlet](/powershell/module/microsoft.dynamics.nav.management/mount-navtenant?view=businesscentral-ps) includes the `-ApplicationInsightsConnectionString` parameter that you set to the instrumentation key, for example:
+    The [Mount-NAVTenant cmdlet](/powershell/module/microsoft.dynamics.nav.management/mount-navtenant?view=businesscentral-ps) includes the `-ApplicationInsightsConnectionString` and `-ApplicationInsightsKey` parameters.
+For example:

     ```powershell
     Mount-NAVTenant -ServerInstance BC150 -Tenant tenant1 -DatabaseName "Demo Database BC (18-0)" -DatabaseServer localhost -DatabaseInstance BCDEMO -ApplicationInsightsConnectionString InstrumentationKey=11111111-2222-3333-4444-555555555555;IngestionEndpoint=https://westeurope-1.in.applicationinsights.azure.com/